Escaping Violent Encounters for EMS and Fire (Formally DT4EMS-1)

 - E.V.E.-4-EMS/Fire is Designed to be Liability Conscious.
 Beyond receiving training in the limits to force and restraint by EMS personnel, participants are trained in articulation and documentation skills that will hold up to any scrutiny in any legal or ethical venue.
 Sound decisions in the face of a dangerous assault by a patient, and the articulation skills to prove the reasonableness of those responses will reduce the liability exposure in any situation.

 E.V.E.-4-EMS/Fire is an 16-hour course covering the basic skills required by any EMS responder or provider when facing possible, or even imminent assault.
-The course content consists of:
+If condidering attending, please review the Pre-Course Study Guide The course content consists of:

 - Recognizing criminal assault is not “part of the job”.